The Chow Hound is the result of mixing the Chow Chow and the Basset Hound.

 - The Chow Chow parent dog was used for centuries by emperors and wealthy sportsmen because of their speed, stamina, and scenting abilities.

-- The dense coat of the Chow Chow parent requires higher levels of maintenance, but it provides protection against the cold and bitter temperatures of northern China.
+- The dense coat of the Chow Chow parent requires higher levels of maintenance, but it protects against the cold and bitter temperatures of northern China.

 Physical Traits of the Chow Hound